gabikakol/maze-solver/documentation/testing.md

 <br/>
 <img src="graph_analysis/excel_data.png" width="100%">
 <br/>
-I ran Prim's, Tremaux, and Wall Follower algorithms with width and height input from the column A, tree times each.
-I collect time taken for their execution and calculate the average.
+I ran Prim's, Tremaux, and Wall Follower algorithms with width and height inputs from the column A, tree times each.
+I collect times taken for their execution and calculate the average.
 Grid size and average time are used to create the above graphs: <br/>
 - x-axis: grid size (width * height) <br/>
 - y-axis: time [s] <br/>